Note: this article was originally published on RPubs.com 2018-06-07

 Modelling

 Expected Goals as a model is a binary classification problem where the response/target variable is either a 1 or a 0 (1: a fenwick shot resulted in a goal // 0: a fenwick shot was not a goal).
 Only unblocked shots will be included (as the coordinates for blocked shots are recorded based on where the shot was blocked – not where it was taken).
 As we mentioned earlier, we’ve decided to use a form of gradient boosting called eXtreme Gradient Boosting, or XGBoost.
-Please reference the following articles for additional information if you’re interested in learning more: the R documentationboosted trees overviewa gentle introduction to XGBoosta more in depth overview of the algorithm, and the Leo Breiman and the Jerome Friedman journal articles that more or less developed the theories behind GBM.
+Please reference the following articles for additional information if you’re interested in learning more: the R documentation, boosted trees overview, a gentle introduction to XGBoost, a more in depth overview of the algorithm, and the Leo Breiman and the Jerome Friedman journal articles that more or less developed the theories behind GBM.

-This model is relatively simple on an abstract level, but the algorithm and package can be quite confusing if you’re new to it.
-The xgboost package in R offers an incredible amount of tuning parameters (called “hyperparameters”).
+package in R offers an incredible amount of tuning parameters (called “hyperparameters”).
 We’ll generalize a bit here for the sake of demonstration: Logistic Regression has zero tuning parameters, Support Vector Machines has 1-2 (plus specific kernel parameters), and XGBoost offers well over 50 different parameters.
 It can be daunting.
 We used a “modified” random search method to tune to hyperparameters (demonstrated below).
 Given the extremely large data set, a true “grid search” method was simply not possible.

-The following is the entire process we used to tune and trim the parameters with the xgb.cv function.
+function.
 As you’ll see, we used 5-fold cross validation run in a loop 200 times.
 Ultimately, our goal was to find the best set of parameters given our evaluation metric and the computational time – the latter being a much bigger influence than both of us had initially realized.
 The approach we chose took ~16 hours to complete for the EV model.
 Additionally, we ran this process for EV ~8 times.
 We included both Log Loss and Area Under Curve (AUC) as evaluation metrics.
 AUC was used to train and tune the final model parameters – Log Loss was included to reference.
 To demonstrate, the following process was used to train the even-strength model (this process is the exact same for the other strength states).

 ### XGB cv loop - EV